MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/ways-of-working.md

 # Ways of working report

 The **Ways of working** report uses a template populated by Viva Insights data to conduct a broad diagnostic of a company’s collaboration patterns, meeting effectiveness, wellbeing, and coaching to uncover areas for improvement.
-The pages in the report help you answer these business questions:
+The categories and pages in the report help you answer these business questions:

 * **Understand collaboration patterns**
     * How much time are employees spending using digital collaboration tools?